Luna command-line tool documentation

 Include lists

-Similar to exclude-lists except this means that
+keyword, this is similar to exclude-lists except this means that

 only individuals in the specified file will be included, everybody